joeljos/cisco-fso-labs/README.md

 3. Setup your IAM account with Admin/FullEC2 and ability to generate VPCs and add the key in lastpass vault secure note In this lab - using lastpass as it is free and fast/simple to set up an account.
 Add the key to lastpass in a note in the AWS csv format
 - Named: aws_cred
 - Contents = (Use formatting below exactly, use your AWS key and secret)
 ```
 User Name,Access key ID,Secret access key
 default,your_AWS_Key,your_AWS_secret
 ```
-we will be using lastpass as our vault for now.
+- We will be using lastpass as our vault for now.
 Subsequent iterations will use Hashicorp Vault and AD

 4. Login to the ci tool concourse (you will be provided with a credential - the credential is assigned to a Team called Nterone).
    Everyone in your Team has access to the same pipelines.
 Access to pipe-lines is by Team.